 note:the other eight emirates are the seven that compose the UAE and Bahrain; according to some sources, the dominant color was formerly red, but this darkened to maroon upon exposure to the sun and the new shade was eventually adopted

 Qatar has prospered in the last several years with continued high real GDP growth.
 Throughout the financial crisis Qatari authorities sought to protect the local banking sector, with direct investments into domestic banks.
 GDP is driven largely by changes in oil prices and by investment in the energy sector.
 Economic policy is focused on developing Qatar's nonassociated natural gas reserves and increasing private and foreign investment in non-energy sectors, but oil and gas still account for more than 50% of GDP, roughly 85% of export earnings, and 50% of government revenues.
 Oil and gas have made Qatar the world's highest per-capita income country and the country with the lowest unemployment.
 Proved oil reserves in excess of 25 billion barrels should enable continued output at current levels for about 57 years.
 Qatar's proved reserves of natural gas exceed 25 trillion cubic meters, about 13% of the world total and third largest in the world.
-Qatar's successful 2022 World Cup bid will likely accelerate large-scale infrastructure projects such as Qatar's metro system, light rail system, and the Qatar-Bahrain causeway.
-The Hamad International Airport is opened at the end of 2013 with an annual passenger capacity of 24 million.
+Qatar's successful 2022 World Cup bid is accelerating large-scale infrastructure projects such as Qatar's metro system, light rail system, the construction of a new port, roads, stadiums and related sporting infrastructure.
+The new Hamad International Airport is expected to open in mid-2014 with an annual passenger capacity of 24 million on initial opening and 50 million when complete.

 general assessment: modern system centered in Doha